Arthroscopic Wrist Surgery

-At South County Orthopedic Specialists (SCOS) in Orange County, California, our hand specialists Dr. Lonnie Moskow and Dr. Kyle Coker are hand and wrist, Fellowship-Trained and proficient in arthroscopy surgical procedures.
+At South County Orthopedic Specialists (SCOS) in Orange County, California, our hand specialists Dr. Lonnie J. Moskow and Dr. Amar A. Patel are hand and wrist fellowship- trained and proficient in arthroscopy surgical procedures.
 Patients suffering from wrist injuries can be assured that they will receive expert medical care at SCOS.
 Our state-of-the-art facilities and dedicated doctors and therapists are here to serve our community with offices in Irvine, Laguna Woods, and Fountain Valley California.

 Hand & Wrist Specialists

-He fellowship trained in hand and microvascular surgery at Sydney Hospital Hand Center, world-renowned center for hand surgery, in Sydney, Australia.
+Dr. Moskow is fellowship- trained in hand and microvascular surgery at the Sydney Hospital Hand Center, a world-renowned center for hand surgery in Sydney, Australia.
+His practice covers all aspects of hand, wrist, and elbow surgery.
 Read Dr. Moskow’s biography.